mattwalmsley/financial-modelling/quantitative/documentation/programming/python_basics.md

 # This is a
 # multi-line comment

-x = 42  # You can also comment at the end of a line
+x = 42  # Can also comment at the end of a line
 ```

 ### Multi-Line Statements in Python